Exploring near-optimal energy systems with stakeholders: a novel approach for participatory modelling: Introduction

 \section{Introduction}

-Our transitions towards more sustainable energy systems need to accelerate, but face substantial challenges.
+Our transitions towards more sustainable energy systems and to mitigate climate change need to accelerate, but face substantial challenges.
 Such transformations require considerable technological change, development, and innovation, but are also increasingly recognised to rely on changes in human practices \cite{perlaviciutePerspectiveHumanDimensions2021} as well as societal and citizen engagement \cite{chilversSystemicApproachMapping2021,newellNavigatingTensionsRapid2022}.
 Despite barriers of social acceptance and political feasibility \cite{wustenhagenSocialAcceptanceRenewable2007}, much research analysing future energy systems devotes surprisingly little focus to it \cite{sovacoolIntegratingSocialScience2015,trutnevyteSocietalTransformationsModels2019,susserWhyEnergyModels2022,krummModellingSocialAspects2022}.
 Energy transitions involving people in decision-making create legitimacy of the processes, enables change and can help ensure socially just outcomes \cite{michelsInnovationsDemocraticGovernance2011}.

 Participatory research in energy modelling aims to fill this gap, but currently lacks holistic and simultaneously engaging methodologies.
-In this article, we introduce a multi-step framework through which policymakers, stakeholders, and modellers can learn from each other and interact to find more socially acceptable energy transitions; we demonstrate this framework with a case study conducted in the Arctic community of Longyearbyen.
+In this article, we introduce a multi-step framework through which policymakers, stakeholders, and modellers can learn from each other and interact to find more socially acceptable energy transitions.
+We demonstrate this framework with a case study conducted in Longyearbyen, Svalbard --- an Arctic community that already faces severe ramifications of climate change \cite{sydnesLearningCrisis20152021,bradleySvalbardWinterWarming2025,lapointeClimateExtremesSvalbard2024} and is warming twice as fast as the Arctic, and seven times the global average \cite{nordliRevisitingExtendedSvalbard2020}.
 Our methodology is rooted in a vast number of near-optimal realistic system designs presented in an interactive interface, allowing study participants to consider trade-offs and communicate priorities for system planning.
-We introduce a modelling approach, to our knowledge the first of its kind, in which participants can interact with and decide from a vast space of feasible energy systems to design a system of their liking.
+We introduce a modelling approach, to our knowledge the first of its kind, in which participants can interact with and decide from a vast space of feasible energy systems to design a system of their liking, while being informed of their choices' impacts.